PixelsForest/weight-information-neural-computation/README.md

-# Weight Information Project in Neural Computation
+# Weight Information in Neural Networks

 Code for our paper: